-No. on Ma Site Key Features Value to the Community 7 From the railway bridge looking towards Terling Hall HPLCA Area 3 Open farmland with a mix of pasture and arable production, fields enclosed by a network of hedgerows and trees along the course of the River Ter, which link with blocks of woodland at the edge of the floodplain Farm buildings. the former Arla site buildings on left View for many from the train and station on their daily commute Rural view on entering or leaving the built area of the village 8 From Terling Hall Road looking across to Hatfield Peverel by railway station HPLCA Area 10 The foreground is open arable farmland and countryside The mid ground is mature trees, hedgerow, farm buildings and cottages The distant view is River Ter valley with trees and rising above them in the distance agricultural fields and the built area of Hatfield Peverel by the railway Station and the former Arla site Area in the distance will change with the redevelopment of the former Arla site Demonstrates the setting of the village in the rural landscape 9 From footpath 13 near Spitmans Gardens looking to Hatfield Peverel built area across the back of Crix and Hatfield Place HPLCA Area 2 The foreground is arable farmland and countryside The mid ground is woodlands and mature trees The River Ter valley crosses the centre of the view The rear of Crix and Hatfield Place, both listed buildings in large parkland can be seen The distant view is fields, trees and housing on the plateau of Hatfield Peverel Important area because of its historic value Used for country pursuits
+No on Map Site Key Features Value to the Community 7 From the railway bridge looking towards Terling Hall HPLCA Area 3 Open farmland with a mix of pasture and arable production, fields enclosed by a network of hedgerows and trees along the course of the River Ter, which link with blocks of woodland at the edge of the floodplain Farm buildings.
+Site of former Arla Dairy now demolished and developed.
+View for many from the train and station on their daily commute Rural view on entering or leaving the built area of the village 8 From Terling Hall Road looking across to Hatfield Peverel by railway station HPLCA Area 10 The foreground is open arable farmland and countryside.
+The mid ground is mature trees, hedgerow, farm buildings and cottages The distant view is River Ter valley with trees and rising above them in the distance agricultural fields and the built area of Hatfield Peverel by the railway Station and the former Arla site.
+Area in the distance will change with the redevelopment of the former Arla site Demonstrates the setting of the village in the rural landscape

-No. on Ma Site Key Features Value to the Community 10 From Mowden Hall Lane looking across to Hatfield Peverel and Nounsley HPLCA Area 8 The foreground is open arable fields The mid ground is the River Ter Valley and mature trees The distant view is of the built areas, fields and trees of Hatfield Peverel and Nounsley Demonstrates the setting of the village in the rural landscape 11 From footpath 20 off Sportsmans Lane looking up towards Hatfield Peverel HPLCA Area 6 The foreground is arable farmland, rising up to the roofline of the built area of Hatfield Peverel The boundary hedge of the Priory is on the north west The footpath is used daily by residents This area forms the lower part of the gap between Hatfield Peverel and Nounsley Area used by migrating geese in winter
+No on Map Site Key Features Value to the Community 9 From footpath 13 near Spitmans Gardens looking to Hatfield Peverel built area across the back of Crix and Hatfield Place HPLCA Area 2 The foreground is arable farmland and countryside The mid ground is woodlands and mature trees The River Ter valley crosses the centre of the view The rear of Crix and Hatfield Place, both listed buildings in large parkland can be seen The distant view is fields, trees and housing on the plateau of Hatfield Peverel.
+The foreground is open arable fields Important area because of its historic value Used for country pursuits 10 From Mowden Hall Lane looking across to Hatfield Peverel and Nounsley HPLCA Area 8 The mid ground is the River Ter Valley and mature trees The distant view is of the built areas, fields and trees of Hatfield Peverel and Nounsley Demonstrates the setting of the village in the rural landscape

+No on Map Site Key Features Value to the Community 11 From footpath 20 off Sportsmans Lane looking up towards Hatfield Peverel HPLCA Area 6 The foreground is arable farmland, rising up to the roofline of the built area of Hatfield Peverel The boundary hedge of the Priory is on the north west The footpath is used daily by residents This area forms the lower part of the gap between Hatfield Peverel and Nounsley Area used by migrating geese in winter